 According to the “Physician’s Desk Reference For Herbal Medicines” there are several unique properties found in dandelions that have been shown to be effective in helping to treat gout.
 This claim was further supported in the October 2006 issue of the “Journal of Ethnopharmacology.”

-First, don’t use dandelions that have been sprayed or you think might have been sprayed with chemicals and pesticides.
+First, don’t use dandelions that have been sprayed or you think might have been sprayed with chemicals or pesticides.
+It’s always best to assume that any area you find dandelions growing has been treated with pesticides.
 Only use dandelions that you know for a fact have not been sprayed: look for organic dandelions.

 Dandelion Flower Tea